aeturrell/occupationcoder/README.md

 - Make sure code complies with PEP/usual Python naming conventions
 - Review which parts of the code are specific to SOC 2010 (and can be kept fixed) and which parts are specific to the original dataset of vacancies (which need to be changed)
 - Tidy up dictionaries
+- Set up the tests
+- Add more jobs to the test file